sheehui/tp/docs/UserGuide.md

 ### 3.1 Special Icons

-Here are the special icons used throughout the User Guide to help you utilise the User Guide more effectively.
+Here are the special icons used throughout the User Guide to help you utilise this guide more effectively.

 #### Tips